ryanatkn/gro/src/gen/README.md

 It allows us to have a single source of truth for data that would otherwise be scattered throughout our codebases without compromising any of our code's runtime characteristics.
-We can generate documentation, types, validators, tests, and more by introspecting our data at buildtime, which speeds up development and helps us write code that's easier to understand and change.
+We can generate documentation, types, validators, tests, fakes, and more by introspecting our data at buildtime, which speeds up development and helps us write code that's easier to understand and change.